 How long can a solar battery power a house?

-Solar batteries have thousands of charging cycle.
+Solar batteries have thousands of charging cycles.
 Meaning, your solar battery can discharge and recharge without it becoming defective for all those years.

 To ensure the solar batteries complete their lifespan, regularly check if the components are working as expected.
-You should also install batteries controllers and inverters.
+You should also install battery controllers and inverters.

 What happens when solar batteries are full?